davidbhr/CompactionAnalyzer/README.md

 Beneath individual cells also the compaction can bes assesed on a multicellular level using for example cell sphetoids.
 This can offer the advantage that uniform round shape  and less moement a lower sample number ight be suffiecient.

-Additionally, absolute forces of spheroids can be measured using the python package [here](https://github.com/christophmark/jointforces), which requires additonal material measurements & timelapse imaging.
+Additionally, absolute forces of spheroids can be measured using the *jointforces* python package [here](https://github.com/christophmark/jointforces), which requires additonal material measurements & timelapse imaging.
+Absolute forces of cell can be assesed using *saenopy* [here](https://github.com/rgerum/saenopy), which requires additonal material measurements and two (larger) 3D stacks of the contracted and realaxed state per cell.

 ## Resolving compound effects